-Because they are associated with change they sometimes seem difficult.
+Because they are associated with change they can sometimes seem difficult.
 But they become easier when we realise that our whole life has been a series of transitions.

-With the right attitude we can learn to see it as an opportunity:
+But with the right attitude we can learn to see it as an opportunity:

-- to develop new skills and capabilities for inspiring ourselves and others to do what matters most to us
+- to develop new skills and capabilities for inspiring ourselves and others to do what matters most

 And when we can do this seamlessly then every change and transition that comes along become opportunities either to confirm or refine what we know our priorities are — and then improve our abilities to create that.
 Then transitions truly do become our friend.